Director: Henry Selick

 Voice talent: Dakota Fanning, Teri Hatcher, Ian McShane

-Best Animated Picture
+Best Animated Picture (lost to Up)

 For some reason I thought Tim Burton directed this film.
 For one thing, it has a very Burton-esque vibe to it and this is also from the same guy who directed The Nightmare Before Christmas, another movie I thought was directed by Burton (well, when they call it Tim Burton's The Nightmare Before Christmas, can you blame me?)
 But apparently he wrote and produced that one.
 I don't think he had anything to do with Coraline.